 What is cryosurgery?

 Cryosurgery is the use of extremely cold temperatures to freeze and destroy abnormal tissues.
 This procedure is used to treat pre-cancerous tumors, and to control bleeding.
-It often is used to remove abnormal tissue of the cervix, the lower part of the uterus (womb) that opens into the vagina (birth canal).
+It often is used to remove abnormal tissue from the cervix, the lower part of the uterus (womb) that opens into the vagina (birth canal).

 How is cryosurgery done?